"First Time in College" New Student Academic Advising Sessions

 - Initiate your myLane account and complete the New Student Information Session

 Bring paper & pencil, Placement test scores, your L number, current Lane catalog if you have one, and any questions you may have about beginning classes.
-Following your New Student Academic Advising Session, your next step will be to register for summer or fall term classes in myLane.
+Following your New Student Academic Advising Session, your next step will be to register for fall term classes in myLane.

-Find appointment dates for Sessions on the Main Campus (Eugene)
+Find appointment dates for FALL Sessions on the Main Campus (Eugene)

 For Sessions in Cottage Grove, check the Cottage Grove schedule or call Mary Gilroy at (541) 463-4201